Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/03 Chapter-1 Into The Mists.md

 > I see a fallen paladin of a fallen order of knights.
 He lingers like a ghost in a dead dragon's lair.
 ^064

 This card refers to the revenant [[4.
 World Almanac/NPCs/Sir Godfrey Gwilym.md\|Sir Godfrey Gwilym]] (see chapter 7, area Q37).
 Although initially unwilling to accompany the characters, he will do so if the characters convince him that the honor of the Order of the Silver Dragon can be restored with his help.
-Doing this requires a successful DC 15 Charisma (Persuasion) check.
+Doing this requires a successful DC 15 Charisma ([[/5.
+Mechanics/Rules/Skills.md#Persuasion\|Persuasion]]) check.

 > [!readaloud]
 >